vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 * Empty the contents of your TOPIC folder, but don't erase the folder.
 This gets rid of any funny state of topic builds.

-* `:build 0` - rebuild the common layer
+`:build 0` - rebuild the common layer
-* `:build xxx` – whatever file you use for your personality layer
+<br>`:build xxx` – whatever file you use for your personality layer

 Probably all is good now.
 If not quit chatscript.
 Start up and try it now.